Out in Sonoma … and in the Vineyard!

-Called “the source” for all things gay in Sonoma Wine Country, Gary Saperstein invites gay travelers to be Out in the Vineyard — which happens to be the name of the LGBT event and travel company co-founded by Saperstein and partner Mark Vogler.
+Called "the source" for all things gay in Sonoma Wine Country, Gary Saperstein invites gay travelers to be Out in the Vineyard — which happens to be the name of the LGBTQ+ event and travel company co-founded by Saperstein.

-His Sonoma street cred established, it stands to reason that Sapperstein has also become a social arbiter of sorts with the launch of Out in the Vineyard, which promotes positive LGBT lifestyles and offers exclusive, luxury itineraries and events to gay and lesbian travelers.
+His Sonoma street cred established, it stands to reason that Saperstein has also become a social arbiter of sorts with the launch of Out in the Vineyard, which promotes positive LGBTQ lifestyles and offers exclusive, luxury itineraries and events to gay and lesbian travelers.

-Not only does Out in the Vineyard (16926 Evanton Lane, Sonoma, 707-495-9732) create tailor-made tours and events, they also produce a series of annual events for the community, the most popular of which is the annual Gay Wine Weekend.
+Not only does Out in the Vineyard create tailor-made tours and events, they also produce a series of annual events for the community.

 We chatted with Saperstein about everything from the perfect itinerary for a romantic getaway, to why Sonoma County is so special, and more.